Naheeda QureshiHealth and Social Care BSc (Hons)

 What are you most looking forward to during the rest of your time at City University?

-I am looking forward to enjoying my classes with new University friends, learning more, starting new modules during my second and third year and graduating with a good grade.
+I am looking forward to enjoying my classes with new University friends, learning more, starting new modules during this year and my third year and graduating with a good grade.

 What do you plan to do after you graduate?